dr-jts/recipes/pasta.md

 1. In a large bowl, add parmesan cheese, egg yolk, miso paste, black pepper, 2 tablespoons of bacon fat, and 4 tbsp of hot pasta water, and mix till everything is combined.
 1. Add in drained udon and crispy bacon and mix till udon is coated in the sauce.
 Add more pasta water to the desired consistency.
 1. Garnish with green onion.

-## Simple Tomato Sauce
+## Basic Tomato Sauce
+* 2-3 T butter
+* olive oil
+* 2 cloves garlic, cut up
+* red pepper flakes
+* 1 med carrot, grated
+* about 1/3 c diced onion
 * 28 oz tin whole tomatoes
-* 5 T butter
-* 1 onion, peeled and cut in half

-1. Combine tomatoes, butter, onion and a few pinches of salt in a medium saucepan.
+1. Melt butter and oil in a medium saucepan.
-2. Simmer over medium heat for 45 min, breaking up large pieces of tomato.
+2. Saute garlic and red pepper flakes briefly
-3. Discard onion and toss sauce with pasta.
+3. Add onion and carrot and saute until very soft
+4. Add tomatoes and simmer for about 20 mins.
+Break up the tomatoes as much as possible while cooking.